bloxsome/local_ai_agents/README.md

 ---

 Built with ❤️ and 🧠 by the Local_AI_Agents team.
-Let's revolutionize AI knowledge representation! 🚀
+Let's revolutionize AI connectivity and capabilities! 🚀